pierg/fact-fortress-dapp/README.md

 #### 2 | Authorize the data provider to upload its public key *(On-Chain)*

-*Authorities have to be authorized to upload their public keys on the blockchain (otherwise, anyone could do it).
+*Data providers have to be authorized to upload their public keys on the blockchain (otherwise, anyone could do it).
 To do so, an NFT-based mechanism is used.
 The owner of the NFT smart contract has to authorize data providers once by sending them NFTs for this purpose.*

 ```
 GET http://localhost:3000/authorize_provider